MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 #### Migrating users

 We recommend starting slow.
-Test one user, then three to five.
+Test for multiple usone user, then three to five.
 If it looks good, and you see data being downloaded and uploaded, start queuing everyone and stage the rest of your users.

 1. To select a user(s), check their row's respective checkbox.
 2. Select **Start Migrating X Users.**